Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Bang-Ride Control

 \begin{lem} For problem~\eqref{eq:OC}, suppose that Assumptions~\ref{ass:Regu} and \ref{ass:Cinf} hold.
 Then, if $\lambda(t) \not =0$ for a.e. $t\in [0,t_f]$, and if Assumption~\ref{ass:Control} holds, the optimal trajectory $(x^\star,u^\star)$ of problem~\eqref{eq:OC} is bang-ride. \end{lem}

 Lemma~\ref{lem:Reuglar} is a variant of \cite[Thm.\ 1]{palanki1993synthesis} and \cite[Thm.\ 6]{benthack1997feedback} following the same proof.
-The differences are that no constraint and no state constraint are considered in \cite{palanki1993synthesis} and \cite{benthack1997feedback}, respectively.
-These simplified problems lead to $\lambda\not=0$ straightforwardly.
-In contrast, due to state constraints in this work, $\lambda\not=0$ is explicitly assumed in Lemma~\ref{lem:Reuglar} and needs to be achieved through complex regularity conditions, as done in the next subsection.
+The differences are that no constraints are considered and no state constraints are in \cite{palanki1993synthesis} and \cite{benthack1997feedback}, respectively.
+These simplified problems lead to $\lambda\not=0$ in a straightforward way.
+In contrast, due to state constraints in this work, $\lambda\not=0$ is explicitly assumed in Lemma~\ref{lem:Reuglar} and needs to be achieved through additional regularity conditions, as done in the next subsection.